Flippers.com

 Lubrication of Electro-Mechanical Pinballs and other games

-To remove the glass, open the coin door, look on the inside of the door frame on the upper right for a bar/lever.
-Rotate the bar/lever to the left on an arc to the center of the door frame, this will release the lockdown bar (what you rest your hands on to play the game), lift this straight up, then the glass should slide towards you with a gentle pull.
 Note that due to drinks or other liquids having been spilled on the glass in the past the lockdown lever may by jammed.
 I have found that slow steady pressure applied over time works best.
-What I do is use a pair of 'Vise-Grip' plies that are hooked to the latch lever, then tie a weight (a transformer weighing about ten pounds (4 kilo) is often enough) and let the weight do the work.
-In about 1/2 hour you will hear a thump as the weight of the transformer allows the gummed up lever to slowly open until it releases.
-Now you can take the glass of, then take the lockdown assembly apart and wash under hot water to free it up.
+What I do is use a pair of 'Vise-Grip' pliers that are hooked to the latch lever, then tie a weight (a transformer weighing about ten pounds (4 kilo) is often enough) with a rope, and set the rope so it slides over the coin door and let the weight do the work.
+In about 1/2 hour you will find that the weight of the transformer allowed the gummed up lever to slowly open until it releases the ockdown bar.
+A rubber tie-down strap will also work fine.
+The point is to not apply excessive force or you will bend or break the lever assembly.

 If the glass is stuck, wet the edges of the glass and work it free from the side rails.